 The important thing for brands is to disseminate the information captured from social media monitoring and social media analytics tools to all departments.

 How is Social Media Intelligence Gathered?

-To begin with, data is required.
-This data is collected from social network sites via a feed known as an Application Protocol Interface (called an API for short).
+The first step towards gaining social media intelligence is data.
+This data is collected from social networking sites via a feed known as an Application Protocol Interface (called an API for short).
 By itself, this data doesn’t represent social media intelligence – although it has the potential to do so.

-By parsing the data and overlaying other data points, metrics emerge which can be used for intelligence.
+Metrics derived from parsing the data and overlaying other data points can be used for intelligence.
 For example, combining all the brands from the same industry together to establish benchmarks can be used for intelligence.
 Unmetric adds data analysts to the mix who manually tag all the content on Facebook and Twitter to identify campaigns and content categories.
 These data points are overlaid with engagement metrics to understand what campaigns perform well and the type of content that engages best with audiences.

 Social media produces so much data that it would be very difficult to analyze it without algorithms to sort and group data and present it in a way that humans can spot trends and outliers.

 Facebook Social Intelligence

 Each social network has their own metrics that reflects social media success, and each social network may have a different role to play in your marketing strategy.
 Facebook is the perfect place for a brand to build and maintain brand loyalty and increase the reach of your brand and messaging.
 It is still the most popular social network, with 2.2 billion monthly active users and is often the starter kit for a brand’s social media presence – for good reason.

 With an audience this large, brands need to capitalize on insights available through Facebook.
 Data answers the basic questions of likes, shares and even impressions.
 You can keep an eye on these aforementioned metrics to ensure that your fans are engaging with your content.
 The higher the engagement, the higher chance of brand recall and brand loyalty.